 Meanwhile, Playboy founder Hugh Hefner customized a private plane that he named the “Big Bunny,” which seated 38 passengers, and included a living room, a fully stocked bar, and a dance club.

-Nowadays, private planes are modern and feature clean lines and relaxing color tones, and although the style tend to be more minimalist, Roth says, “the details that we incorporate must make a statement.”
+Nowadays, private planes are modern and feature clean lines and relaxing color tones, and although the style tends to be more minimalist, Roth says, “the details that we incorporate must make a statement.”

 Another advantage is the food.
 Unlike processed commercial airline food, private jets can provide high-end cuisine.